pdscomp/arsc_remote/README.md

     *ssh_config_gen.py*, a simple python script that may make generating a bunch of similar hosts easier.

-    f.
+    f. *(optional)* Either copy the included *gkshell* to ~/bin or make a ln -s to wherever you want to put it.

+    g.
 I've noticed that a lot of these changes don't take effect until I at least log out and back in.
 I had to reboot anyway, so that's what I did. ymmv.

 3. To actually use this stuff:

     a.
-Run kshell in a terminal.
+Run *kshell* in a terminal.
 It's some kinda security sandbox thing that they require you to run everything in.
 Alternately, run the *gkshell* script I included, which pops open a gnome-terminal running kshell.